 However, I guess brand names don’t want their boots to last forever either though, not good for business I would think 🙂

-If you're in the market for a pair of hiking boots, check out some of my favorite options here.
+If you’re in the market for a pair of hiking boots, check out some of the best hiking boot options for men here, and the best hiking boot options for women here.
 I hope you enjoyed this post, please like and share.